Takashi Uemura (academic): Malapropism allegations

 Rival papers such as the Sankei and Yomiuri have attacked the Uemura's use of the term "women volunteer corps" (女子挺身隊, Joshi Teishin-tai) to mean "comfort women", and similar usage of "volunteer corps" (teishin-tai) in an Asahi newspaper glossary piece.
 The Sankei newspaper has accused Uemura of "distortions of facts" in using such terminology, even though the Asahi's "Corrections" piece, the Third-party committee concluded there was no "distortion" here on Uemura's part.

 The thrust of the criticism here is that the term Joshi Teishin-tai "women volunteer corps" was an entity clearly distinguishable from comfort women.
 The "women volunteer corps" has been described as a body akin to "Rosie the Riveter" in the U.S. Critics say that these comfort women were never recruited "as a" volunteer corps in fact, or even by name.

 However, the instance of the term "volunteers" (teishin-tai) being used to refer to "comfort women" is hardly unique to the Asahi's or Uemura's articles dating to 1991–1992.
 There are multiple instances where the term has been used in the sense of "comfort women" in Korea, including a 1973 book, a 1946 newspaper article, and a name of two support organization for Korean comfort women.

 As a matter of fact, the tape recording of the comfort woman (who turned out to be Kim Hak-sun) which Uemura used for his article had been provided him by the support group that refers to the comfort women as "volunteer corps".
-While its official English name is The Korean Council for the Women Drafted for Military Sexual Slavery by Japan, its native Korean name is Han-guk Jeongsindae Munje Daechaek Hyeobuihoe which transliterates into Japanese as Kankoku Teishintai Mondai Taisaku Kyogikai" and literally means "The Korean Council to Address the Issue of the Volunteer Corps".
+While its official English name is The Korean Council for the Women Drafted for Military Sexual Slavery by Japan, its native Korean name is Hanguk Jeongsindae Munje Daechaek Hyeobuihoe which transliterates into Japanese as Kankoku Teishintai Mondai Taisaku Kyogikai and literally means "The Korean Council to Address the Issue of the Volunteer Corps".
 The fact that Uemura obtained access to hear the tape from this organization is plainly stated in his August 11 article.